 The summer in Wuhan is extremely long, and the high temperature causes food’s rapid deterioration.
 As a result, people added dietary alkali into noodles to avoid deterioration, and this is the predecessor of hot dry noodles.

 A widely circulated story as to the origins of the dish is that in the early 1930s, there was a small food stand operated by Bao Li, a hawker who made a living by selling bean noodles and noodle soups near a temple in Hankou.
-One day, Li poured sesame oil onto his noodles accidentally, and he boiled those noodles, then added shallot and other condiments on the next day and sold them on next morning.
-His noodles became very popular because of its unique taste, and customers asked Bao Li what kind of noodle it was, and Bao Li answered: Hot dry noodles.
+One day, Li poured sesame oil onto his noodles accidentally, and he boiled those noodles, then added shallot and other condiments on the next day and sold them the next morning hoping people would enjoy them.
+His noodles became very popular because of their unique taste, and customers asked Bao Li what kind of noodle it was, and Bao Li answered: Hot dry noodles.

-Now, in searching out the most authentic recipe for this magnificent dish, I came across a recipe on reddit.com from u/mthmchris that is so good, so stringent in its requirements for authenticity, (my highest praise!).
+Now, in searching out the most authentic recipe for this magnificent dish, I came across a recipe on reddit.com from u/mthmchris that is so good, so stringent in its requirements for authenticity, that I wish I had come up with it first!
 As such, my edits to his recipe are tiny, and I even hesitated to put my name on this, but decided the minor changes I made have indeed made it my own, though with a respectful bow to the Master in the process.

 He notes in his post on reddit: